What is purchase protection?

-Purchase protection is a service provided by a credit card company that safeguards any eligible purchase made with a credit card against theft, loss or accidental damage.
-The terms and conditions for purchase protection will vary between cards and this will directly affect what purchases are eligible, how long the insurance period is, and what the claim limits are.
+Purchase protection is a service provided by a credit card company that safeguards any eligible purchase made with a credit card against theft, loss or accidental damage for up to three months generally.
+The terms and conditions for purchase protection vary between cards and affect what purchases are eligible, how long the insurance period is and what the claim limits are.

-- Eligible purchases.
-Most retail purchases will generally be covered, but you should carefully read the specific terms and conditions to find out exactly what applies.
+Most retail purchases will generally be covered, but you should carefully read the terms and conditions to find out exactly what applies.
 Perishables or consumables are typically excluded.
 Motor vehicles and vehicle parts could also be excluded.

 How do I make a claim for credit card purchase protection insurance?